 Using Multiple H1 Tags

-Did you know that about 23% of pages use more than one H1 tag?
-This practice can confuse search engines by diluting the primary focus of the page.
+Using more than one H1 is one of the most common header mistakes, and it can confuse search engines by diluting the primary focus of the page.
 The H1 tag is meant to signal the main topic of your content, so having multiple H1s makes it harder for search engines to understand what your page is truly about.

 “Using multiple H1s often creates confusion about the primary focus of the page.
 For consistency and clarity, one H1 is still the best practice for most websites.” – Yoast SEO